gradle/develocity-gitlab-templates/README.md

 To authenticate against the Develocity server, you should specify a masked environment variable named `DEVELOCITY_ACCESS_KEY`.
 See [here](https://docs.gitlab.com/ee/ci/variables/#define-a-cicd-variable-in-the-ui) on how to do this in GitLab UI.
 To generate a Develocity Access Key, you can check [Develocity Gradle plugin docs](https://docs.gradle.com/enterprise/gradle-plugin/#manual_access_key_configuration) and [Develocity Maven extension docs](https://docs.gradle.com/enterprise/maven-extension/#manual_access_key_configuration).
+A short-lived access token will be retrieved given the access key and will replace the `DEVELOCITY_ACCESS_KEY` variable.

 ## License
 This project is available under the [Apache License, Version 2.0](https://github.com/gradle/develocity-gitlab-templates/blob/main/LICENSE).